 The Company's corporate governance practices are based on the principles and code provisions as set out in the Corporate Governance Code contained in Appendix 15 to the GEM Listing Rules, and the Company has adopted the Corporate Governance Code as its own code of corporate governance.
-The Board considered that during the year up to the date of this annual report, the Company has complied with the applicable code provisions set out in the Corporate Governance Code, save for code provision A.2.1 of the Corporate Governance Code (which has been re-numbered as code provision C.2.1 since 1 January 2022).
-For details, please refer to the "Corporate Governance Report" on pages 27 to 39 of this annual report.
+The Board considered that during the year up to the date of this annual report, the Company has complied with the applicable code provisions set out in the Corporate Governance Code, save for code provision C.2.1 of the Corporate Governance Code.
+For details, please refer to the "Corporate Governance Report" on pages 40 to 53 of this annual report.